casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/installing-contracts.md

 **Example - Install the contract:**

-Here we send a `counter-define.wasm` to a local NCTL network.
+Here we send a `counter-v1.wasm` to a local NCTL network.

 ```bash
 casper-client put-deploy \